 The artists associated with American Impressionism worked across the US, but certain areas became particularly associated with the movement, as Giverny had been in France.
 Hassam, Breck and Sargent, for example, all painted on Ironbound Island, in Maine, which was owned by the Blaney family.
 The Blaneys mixed in prominent circles, and came into contact with a number of the American Impressionists, whom they invited to stay in their island home.

 A school of Pennsylvania Impressionism also emerged around the town of New Hope.
 Its luminaries included Daniel Garber, Robert Spencer and Edward Willis Redfield, who became especially celebrated for his winter scenes — often blanketed with snow — such as The Road to the Mill, below.

 How did American and French Impressionism differ?

 Like their French counterparts, the American Impressionists each had their own distinct style, and depicted a range of subjects, from interior scenes to landscapes.
 In both France and America, classically Impressionist subjects emerged.
 Many American Impressionists painted the New England coastline, exploring the effect of light on water, as Monet had in France.
-The views they captured, however, were distinctly New World.
+The views they captured, however — such as Childe Hassam’s California, below — were distinctly New World.

-This year William Merritt Chase was celebrated with a retrospective at the Phillips Collection in Boston, while London’s National Portrait Gallery recently hosted a much-acclaimed retrospective of Sargent’s portraits.
-Childe Hassam has been the subject of an exhibition at the Peabody Essex Museum in Salem, Massachussetts, entitled the Isles of Shoals.
-Running until early November, it takes its name from the group of small, rocky islands off the Gulf of Maine, which the artist painted en plein air.
+In 2016, William Merritt Chase was celebrated with a retrospective at the Phillips Collection in Boston, while London’s National Portrait Gallery hosted a much-acclaimed retrospective of Sargent’s portraits.
+Childe Hassam was the subject of an exhibition at the Peabody Essex Museum in Salem, Massachussetts, entitled the Isles of Shoals, which took its name from the group of small, rocky islands off the Gulf of Maine, which the artist painted en plein air.